Want to save money on your summer air conditioning bills? Then put your ceiling fans to work.

 - When buying a new ceiling fan, look for one with an Energy Star label.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about ceiling fans and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about ceiling fans and other HVAC topics, visit our blog.

 Ernst Heating & Cooling services Hamel, Illinois and the surrounding areas.
 Visit our website to see our special offers and get started today!